Basic Policy on Corporate Governance

 Matters Concerning Business Execution, Auditing, Appointments, Supervision and Other Functions

-The Managing Board consists of 12 members.
+The Managing Board consists of 12 members (including one woman).
 The board meets regularly once a month, in principle, to deliberate on important management issues and convenes extraordinary meetings as necessary.

-The Global Strategic Committee consists of the chairman and CEO and senior executive officers.
-As a rule, this committee meets once a month to deliberate on the Group’s management direction and important strategic issues.
+The Global Strategy Committee consists of the chairman and CEO and senior executive officers.
+As a rule, this committee meets once a month to deliberate important matters related to overall Group operations as an advisory body to facilitate decision-making by the chairman and CEO, the Group’s management direction and important strategic issues.

 In addition, the Group Management Reporting Committee consists of the chairman and CEO, members of the Managing Board, senior executive officers, directors of overseas regional headquarters, people in charge of domestic affiliated companies and division managers.
 The committee meets once a quarter, in principle, reporting important matters concerning the Group's business execution.

 The committee meets once a month to find solutions to cross-functional problems.
-In the fiscal year ended March 31, 2017, the Managing Board met 16 times, the Global Strategic Committee 13 times, the Steering Committee 15 times, the Group Management Reporting Committee 4 times and the Operating Committee 12 times to address matters relating to management strategy and important issues facing the Group.
+In the fiscal year ended March 31, 2018, the Managing Board met 15 times, the Global Strategic Committee 12 times, the Steering Committee 26 times and the Group Management Reporting Committee 4 times to address matters relating to management strategy and important issues facing the Group.

 Basic Policy on Internal Control Systems and Their State of Development